marketao/marketao.github.io/index.md

 ## Hello and Welcome!

-I am a Postdoctoral Researcher at the [Interdisciplinary Centre for Baltic Sea Region Research](https://ifzo.uni-greifswald.de/en/) at the University of Greifswald, as part of the [Security Architecture in the Baltic Sea Region](https://ifzo.uni-greifswald.de/en/research/fragmented-transformations/translate-to-english-sicherheitsarchitektur-im-ostseeraum/) project team.
-I hold a PhD in Political Science from [Trinity College Dublin](http://tcd.ie).
-My dissertation, *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations*, was funded by the Provost's PhD Project Award.
-I also hold an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html), during which I spent a year studying at the [University of Haifa](https://uhaifa.org), and a BA in Political Science and EU Studies from [Palacký University Olomouc](https://www.upol.cz/en/).
+I am a Political Scientist and Postdoctoral Researcher at the [Interdisciplinary Centre for Baltic Sea Region Research](https://ifzo.uni-greifswald.de/en/) at the University of Greifswald, where I am part of the [Security Architecture in the Baltic Sea Region](https://ifzo.uni-greifswald.de/en/research/fragmented-transformations/translate-to-english-sicherheitsarchitektur-im-ostseeraum/) project team.
+I hold a PhD in Political Science from [Trinity College Dublin](http://tcd.ie), an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html), and a BA in Political Science and EU Studies from [Palacký University Olomouc](https://www.upol.cz/en/).
+I also studied at the [University of Haifa](https://uhaifa.org).
 Beyond academia, I have gained professional experience in diplomacy and the private sector.

-My research focuses on civil-military relations.
-I am particularly interested in how military recruitment influences public opinion and intersects with gender and ethnic dynamics.
-My work combines qualitative and quantitative methods, including interviews, surveys, experiments, and time-series analysis.
-I have experience planning and conducting fieldwork in conflict-affected regions.
-I am committed to producing creative, collaborative, and inclusive research that generates meaningful social and political impact.
+My research focuses on the intersection of security, conflict, intergroup relations, and public opinion.
+I am particularly interested in how military and security policies interact with gender and ethnic dynamics, and how they impact public opinion.
+My work combines qualitative and quantitative methods, including interviews, surveys, and experimental as well as quasi-experimental approaches.
+I have experience in planning and conducting fieldwork in conflict-affected regions.
+I am committed to producing collaborative, creative, and inclusive research that generates meaningful social and political impact.

-For further details about my research, teaching experience, and professional background, please refer to my <a href="assets/files/curriculum_vitae.pdf" target="_blank">CV</a> or reach out to me at <a href="mailto:marketa.odlova@uni-greifswald.de">marketa.odlova@uni-greifswald.de</a>.
+For more details, please see my <a href="assets/files/curriculum_vitae.pdf" target="_blank">CV</a> or contact me at <a href="mailto:marketa.odlova@uni-greifswald.de">marketa.odlova@uni-greifswald.de</a>.

 ## Research Specialisation
+- Peace & Conflict
 - Civil-Military Relations
-- Conflict & Security
-- Gender and Ethnicity
+- Intergroup relations
 - Israel/Palestine; The Druze Community in Israel
 - Baltic Sea Region
 - Quantitative Research Methods